apache/sqoop/docs/src/site/sphinx/Connectors.rst

 **Notes**
 =========

 1. The URI and the authority from the link configuration will be merged to create a complete dataset URI internally.
+If the given dataset URI contains authority, the authority from the link configuration will be ignored.
 2. Only *hdfs* and *hive* are supported currently.

 **TO Job Configuration**